CNH Industrial union workers at two U.S. plants reject proposed contract | Education

 Members of two local unions that have been on strike since May at CNH Industrial factories in Wisconsin and Iowa on Saturday voted down a tentative labor contract, the United Auto Workers union said.

 Members of two local unions that have been on strike since May at CNH Industrial factories in Wisconsin and Iowa on Saturday voted down a tentative labor contract, the United Auto Workers union said.
-The union did not disclose how many workers at the two plants rejected the multi-year deal, which union members said failed to provide enough of a raise, additional vacation days or better healthcare coverage.
+The union did not disclose how many workers at the two plants rejected the four-year deal, which included wage increases of 25% to 38% according to CNH on Sunday.
+Still, union members said the proposed contract failed to provide enough of a raise to combat inflation, additional vacation days or better healthcare coverage.

-CNH officials could not be reached for comment.
-The UAW says the company has called this offer its "last, best and final" one.
+CNH officials said the latest offer was its "last, best and final" and in a statement encouraged employees to "reconsider their position in another vote."
+The company said it will wait for the union to take the next step.
 Workers in May had rejected an offer by the maker of agriculture and construction equipment that included an 18.5% wage increase over three years.

 In 2021, more than 10,000 Deere workers in three Midwest states rejected two contract offers before a deal was reached to end a five-week strike.
 For CNH workers, who last struck the company in 2004, some have taken second jobs to augment strike pay they receive from the UAW.
 They note the company has been reporting strong profits, including $670 million on an adjusted basis in the most recent quarter.